Bit-Flare/Worldforge/System Doc.md

 **The World Map** is probably what you’re going to be interacting with most.
 It is the complete map of the game world, generally on a macro level, and visually represents places, things, and ideas as they would be on a map.
 Common examples would be locations/geographic features, political boundaries, or objects of great importance.

-**The Status Bar** contains any features that would need to be seen or referenced frequently, but usually aren’t represented on a map.
+**The Status Bar** contains any features that would need to be seen or referenced frequently, but usually aren't represented on a map.
 This would typically include things like events, alliances, and organizations.

 **The World Information Section** has just about everything else.
 It includes any features that don’t fit on the map or status bar, as well as narrative descriptions of features and past sessions.